itsdani/WaikaBatchService/README.md

 `POST /UploadCsv?api_key={apiKey}`

-You have to upload a csv file (stream) with the requests, the service returns an ID which can be used to download the updated csv.
+You have to upload a csv file with the request, the service returns an ID which can be used to download the updated csv.

 Downloading updated csv files: